JohnSnowLabs/spark-nlp/docs/_posts/bunyamin-polat/2022-06-21-bert_token_classifier_ner_living_species_en_3_0.md

 Extract living species from clinical texts which is critical to scientific disciplines like medicine, biology, ecology/biodiversity, nutrition and agriculture.
 This model is trained with the `BertForTokenClassification` method from the `transformers` library and imported into Spark NLP.

-It is trained on the [LivingNER corpus] (https://zenodo.org/record/6642852#.YrH3_XZBy01) that is composed of clinical case reports extracted from miscellaneous medical specialties including COVID, oncology, infectious diseases, tropical medicine, urology, pediatrics, and others.
+It is trained on the [LivingNER](https://temu.bsc.es/livingner/2022/05/03/multilingual-corpus/) corpus that is composed of clinical case reports extracted from miscellaneous medical specialties including COVID, oncology, infectious diseases, tropical medicine, urology, pediatrics, and others.

+**NOTE :**
+- The text files were translated from Spanish with a neural machine translation system.
+- The annotations were translated with the same neural machine translation system.
+- The translated annotations were transferred to the translated text files using an annotation transfer technology.

 ## Predicted Entities